-Welcome to the Squamish Lil’wat Cultural Centre,
+Welcome to the Squamish Lil’wat Cultural Centre.

-The Squamish Nation and Lil’wat Nation have coexisted respectfully as neighbors since time immemorial.
+The Squamish and Lil’wat Nations have coexisted respectfully as neighbors since time immemorial.
 We have thrived on the bounty of the ocean, the rivers, and the land — living in close relationship with the world around us.
 Our cultures are grounded in rich, ancient traditions, and continue to grow and evolve in a modern world.

-We have built the Squamish Lil’wat Cultural Centre (SLCC) to share our cultural knowledge to inspire understanding and respect amongst all people , and we know that by visiting our Cultural Centre, that you will embrace this vision and live by it.
+We have built the Squamish Lil’wat Cultural Centre (SLCC) to share our cultural knowledge to inspire understanding and respect amongst all people , and we hope that by visiting our Cultural Centre, that you will embrace this vision and live by it.

 Our people have treated the site with respect, building on the northern side of the property — leaving the forested area mostly untouched.
 The building is designed to evoke the longhouses of our Squamish people and the Istken (traditional earthen pit house) of our Lil’wat people with a modern architectural interpretation.